UMich-MAVRIC/SpotReport/README.md

 4. Click the Start button.
 This will start the Task loop and show the task images.
 If the 165th task image is reached, the task images will repeat from the beginning.

-5. The game can be locked or unlocked at any point by pressing the 'l' key on the keyboard.
+5. The game can be locked  with the 'l' key and unlocked with the 'o' key.
 This is done to pause the game while the user focuses completely on the primary task.
 In our case, we use this when we want the user to takeover the UGV during the study.

 6. Press the Esc key on the keyboard anytime during the Task loop to stop the spot report task.